Ehsan70/Mininet_LINC_script/LambdaSwitching.md

  ```
  The iControl starts and listens on 0.0.0.0:6653 </br>
  b.
 Clearting the tap interfaces: </br>
- For this section I have created a bash script that takes care of tap interfaces.
+ For this section I have created a bash script called `Mininet_LINC_script/TapSetup.bash` that takes care of tap interfaces.
  ```shell
  sudo bash TapSetup.bash 7 up
  ```